BdR76/CSVLint/docs/readme.md

 Syntax highlighting colors
 --------------------------
 Syntax highlighting will make it easier to see columns in the data files.
+Note that the rendering of the syntax highlighting runs on a separate thread in the background.
+This means that for larger files (~50MB or more) it can happen that the beginning of the file displays column colors but at the end of the file it's still uncolored.

 There are four pre-defined color schemes you can select in the `Setttings` dialog.
 At first time startup, the plug-in will select normal or darkmode color scheme, depending on the Dark Mode setting in the Notepad++ `config.xml`.

 ![CSV Lint color styles for syntax highlighting](/docs/csvlint_color_styles.png?raw=true "CSV Lint plug-in color styles for syntax highlighting")

-The predefined color sets have been [carefully selected](https://github.com/BdR76/CSVLint/tree/master/extra#generate_colorspy) so that each column color is as different as possible from the next.
+These predefined color sets have been [carefully selected](https://github.com/BdR76/CSVLint/tree/master/extra#generate_colorspy) so that each column color is as different as possible from the next.
-Note that the rendering of the syntax highlighting runs on a separate thread in the background.
-This means that for larger files (~50MB or more) it can happen that the beginning of the file displays column colors but at the end of the file it's still uncolored.

 The color scheme settings are stored in a file `CSVLint.xml` which is automatically created at first time startup or when the file is missing, also see an example [CSVLint.xml file here](https://github.com/BdR76/CSVLint/blob/master/extra/).